 Tesla Motors – The American electric car company headed by Elon Musk has an ever growing presence in the Netherlands.
 It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of the country).

 Panasonic Europe – The Japanese consumer electronics company transferred its European headquarters from London to Amsterdam in late 2018.
+The office is located at the World Trade Center in Amsterdam Zuid.

 Under Armour – The US sportswear and casual apparel company moved its EMEA headquarters to Amsterdam in 2019.
 The office is near Amsterdam’s Olympic Stadium and has capacity for 200 staff.